XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-04/Readme.md

 ## Setup the app to use additional Shiny NuGet Packages

+> Important, create a new local branch before you start this lab.
+We need to revert our changes after we are done with this lab, because it will interfer with our labs that work with FireBase.
+This is a know issue at the moment.
+Please use visual studio or the commandline to create a new local branch.
+Commandline: `git checkout -b feature/notification_lab` this will create a new branch and check out the branch.

 First start by adding the NuGet package `Shiny.Location` and `Shiny.Notifications` to the project `ConferenceApp`.
 You will find the packages by enabling the option `Include prerelease` packages with NuGet.
 For this ensure the following checkmark is ticked:

 ![include prerelease](./screenshots/add_Schiny.locations.PNG)